mdatz/GPToolkit/README.md

 ## GPT3 Developer Tools

 This is a [Next.js] project using Mantine UI built to handle some basic GPT3 Developer Requests & general idea refining and brainstorming tools.
-A valid OpenAI API key is needed to use the application for any functionality. uwu
+A valid OpenAI API key is needed to use the application for any functionality.
+Happy tinkering!

 ### List of Tools to Add